scmacdon/AWSTracker/Readme.md

 + **WriteExcel** - uses the Java Excel API to dynamically create a report (this does not use AWS Java APIs)

 #### SendMessage class
 The **SendMessage** class uses the SMS Java API to send an email message with an attachment (the Excel document) to an email recipient.

+**NOTE** - An email address that you send an email message to must be whitelisted.
+For information, see https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html.

 The following Java code reprents the **SendMessage** class.

     package com.aws.services;